meangrinch/MangaTranslator/README.md

 ### OSB text setup (optional)

-- If you want to use the OSB text pipeline, you need a Hugging Face token with access to FLUX.1 Kontext.
+- If you want to use the OSB text pipeline, you need a Hugging Face token with access to the `deepghs/AnimeText_yolo` and `black-forest-labs/FLUX.1-Kontext-dev` repositories.
 - Follow these steps to create one:

 1. Sign in or create a Hugging Face account
-2. Visit and accept the terms on: [FLUX.1 Kontext (dev)](https://huggingface.co/black-forest-labs/FLUX.1-Kontext-dev)
+2. Visit and accept the terms on: [AnimeText_yolo](https://huggingface.co/deepghs/AnimeText_yolo) and [FLUX.1 Kontext (dev)](https://huggingface.co/black-forest-labs/FLUX.1-Kontext-dev)
 3. Create a new access token in your Hugging Face settings with read access to gated repos ("Read access to contents of public gated repos")
 4. Add the token to the app:
    - Web UI: set `hf_token` in Config
    - Env var (alternative): set `HUGGINGFACE_TOKEN`
+5. Save config to preserve the token across sessions

 ## Run